Dental Implants — Huntington Beach, CA

 Dental Implant FAQs

-For many, dental implants in Huntington Beach are a brand-new treatment.
-Fortunately, they’ve been used to replace teeth for over 50 years now.
+Dental implants in Huntington Beach have been used to successfully replace teeth for decades now.
 Today, they are now considered the gold standard for tooth replacement.
 Of course, we understand that you likely have many questions regarding the treatment.
 That’s why we’ve included a brief section highlighting the most common questions our practice receives!
-Feel free to look through them before your next visit or dental implant consultation!
+Feel free to look through them before your next visit or dental implant consultation.

 Dental implants are not painful during placement or after they’ve been placed.
 The only discomfort you may feel is after the surgery is complete, but this is not unique to dental implants.
 Any oral surgery requires a healing period and sufficient rest afterwards.
 Once the implants have fully healed, you can expect your dental implant to feel almost identical to a natural tooth.
 You can eat the foods you want, smile with confidence and prevent your jawbone from breaking down and losing strength.